 Aerothorn, via Rock Paper Shotgun

 Colours are useful means of communicating with well established meanings.
 However they are lost on people who can’t distinguish between certain colours.

-Difficulty perceiving red or green in particular is very common, affecting around 8-10% of males, making both green and red look a brownish green, and there are several other less common conditions that affect other colours – tritanopia, difficulty perceiving yellow, cataracts, which can add yellow, even achromatopsia, a very rare condition where you have no colour vision at all.
+Difficulty perceiving red or green in particular is very common, affecting around 8-10% of males, making both green and red look a brownish green, and there are several other less common conditions that affect other colours – tritanopia, difficulty perceiving yellow, cataracts, which can add yellow, even achromatopsia, a very rare condition where you have no colour vision at al, and colourblindness acquired through brain/nerve damage, which can alter colours in very unpredictable ways, even swapping them around.